A spoodle is a dog who loves humans, attention and family activities . They are low to non-shedding dogs.

 Like many cross breeds, spoodles benefit from hybrid vigour and are not as susceptible to health problems associated with narrow gene pools as can be the case with a pure breed.

 Special attention needs to be paid to their ears which can get infected and their eyes should also be watched for weeping.
 Eyes and Ears need to be kept clean and dry, like other long-eared dogs, they can be prone to ear infections.
 Spoodles can also suffer from progressive retinal atrophy (PRA) a genetic eye disease.

-Our male poodle “Pepe” has been genetically tested and is clear of Progressive retinal atrophy so none of our puppies will go blind due to PRA.
+Our breeding dogs are all Dna tested to ensure our puppies cannot be effected by Progressive retinal atrophy so none of our puppies will go blind due to PRA.

 See information on Progressive retinal atrophy in our links

 As medium-sized dogs they adapt well to an average backyard but they do have lots of energy and a daily walk is recommended.